 Center for Applied Behavior Systems

 The Center for Applied Behavior Systems (CABS) is a center for intervention research located in the Psychology Department at Virginia Tech.
 The Center was founded by Dr. E. Scott Geller in 1987.
-In addition to Dr. Geller, the Center boasts four graduate students, two coordinators, and over 55 undergraduate research assistants.
+In addition to Dr. Geller, the Center boasts five graduate students, two coordinators, and over ninety undergraduate research assistants.
 Part of our mission is to help undergraduate and graduate students learn how to conduct research that combines the technology of applied behavior analysis with theories from experimental, social, and applied psychology.
 Our research not only provides opportunities for real-world, hands-on experience for our students, but it also works toward an improved quality of life in the community.

 students, undergraduate and graduate, learn how to conduct research